 Along the way to the park, YARTS has stops at designated park and ride lots, campgrounds and RV parks.

 YARTS staff recommends showing up at the YARTS stop early to beat the crowds.
 Before boarding, you can load any strollers, backpacks, bikes or luggage into the stowage area.

 Once aboard the air-conditioned bus is equipped with a restroom.

 Ride Free Park Shuttle

-As you enter the park, YARTs buses get to use the “bus-only” lane when park traffic is heavy, which means less time for you in a vehicle and more time outdoors in the park.
-Once you’re in the Yosemite Valley, you can get to where you want to go by taking the free park shuttle.
+As you enter the park, YARTS buses get to use the “bus-only” lane when park traffic is heavy, which means less time for you in a vehicle and more time outdoors in the park.
+Once you’re in Yosemite Valley, you can get to where you want to go by taking the free park shuttle.
 It serves the valley, El Capitan, Tuolumne Meadows (in the summer) and in the winter the Badger Pass Ski Area, recently known as the Yosemite Ski and Snowboard Area.
 Without having to worry about where to park at trailheads or visitor centers, you can maximize your time in the park.

 And at the end of the day, you don’t have to worry about the drive home.